CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its niche (multi-tier caching for database performance), lists specific technologies and actions, and provides explicit trigger phrases.
-The only minor issue is the awkward phrasing at the start ('Process use when you need to') which mixes imperative and second-person voice, though the rest uses third person.
-Overall it provides excellent selection guidance.
+This is a strong skill description that clearly defines its scope (multi-tier caching for database performance), lists specific technologies and actions, and provides explicit trigger phrases.
+The only minor issue is the awkward phrasing 'Process use when' at the start, which appears to be a grammatical error but doesn't significantly harm discoverability.
+The description uses appropriate third-person voice and is concise yet comprehensive.

 DimensionReasoningScore